 If you’re more distant than that, you might be better off with an antenna that mounts to your roof or on a freestanding mast.
 The Antennas Direct DB8e is our favorite in that category.
 Either way, all you need do is plug one into the tuner that’s a fixture of most modern TVs.

-Before you purchase an antenna, though, go to a site like TVFool or Antennaweb and see which networks are available from your local broadcasters.
+Before you purchase an antenna, though, go to a site like Rabbit Ears and see which networks are available from your local broadcasters.
 Just enter your address to get a report of all the broadcast signals in your area, ranked from strongest to weakest.
 Once you determine which broadcaster is furthest from your home, you’ll know what range antenna to buy.
+A website such as Antennaweb will show you the NBC channels closest to your zip code.

 Option two: Use a streaming service

-In the event you’re too far from a transmitter to pull in CBS, or you just don’t have time to wait for an antenna delivery, you’ll need one of the streaming options below.
+In the event you’re too far from a transmitter to pull in NBC, or you just don’t have time to wait for an antenna delivery, you’ll need one of the streaming options below.

-CBS All Access is your most obvious choice—and it’s the cheapest option: $5.99 per month with limited commercials ($59.99 if paid annually), or for $9.99 per month for a commercial-free option ($99.99 paid annually).
+Peacock Premium, the NBCUniversal streaming service, is your most obvious choice—and it’s the cheapest option: $4.99 per month with limited commercials, or for $9.99 per month for a commercial-free option.
 The latter option gives you the opportunity to also download TV shows and movies for offline viewing.
 If you haven’t previously signed up for a 7-day trial, you can watch the big game for free!

 Google’s TV streaming service is one of our favorite TV streaming services, and it’s available in most U.S. metropolitan areas (enter your zip code here to see if it’s available where you live).
-You get more than 85 channels, including CBS, for $64.99 per month.
-The service is offering a two-week free trial if you sign up for it by February 11, 2021.
+You get more than 85 channels, including NBC, for $64.99 per month.
+Currently, the service is being offered to new subscribers for $54.99 for the first three months, then reverting to full price.
+You can try the service for free for two weeks.

-Hulu’s live TV streaming service also gets you all the channels you need to watch the NFL playoffs and Super Bowl.
+Hulu’s live TV streaming service also gets you NBC.
 As with other streaming services, geographical restrictions apply, but you can check availability in your area here.
-Hulu + Live TV includes more than 65 channels for $64.99 a month.
-Now that Disney has complete control over Hulu, you can also sign up for a bundle that includes Hulu + Live TV, Disney+, and ESPN+ for just $7 more per month.
+Now that Disney has complete control over Hulu, a subscription includes Hulu + Live TV, Disney+, and ESPN+ for $69.99.
 And yes, there’s a 7-day free trial available.